 Tillerson waits on Turkey embassy brawl; McCain says 'look at the clip'

-Top Washington Republicans expressed more dismay Sunday about a recent clash outside a Turkish Embassy between non-violent protestors and Turkish President Recep Tayyip Erdogan security team but disagreed about the next step.
+Republicans expressed more dismay Sunday about a recent clash outside the Turkish Embassy between non-violent protestors and Turkish President Recep Tayyip Erdogan's security team, but disagreed about what the next step should be.

 Secretary of State Rex Tillerson told “Fox News Sunday” that the incident Tuesday outside the Turkish ambassador's residence in Washington was “outrageous” and that the Trump administration has expressed “dismay” and summoned the Turkish ambassador to State Department headquarters.